kasperrt/wiretyped/README.md

 - Global cache defaults (applied when `cacheRequest` is true): `new RequestClient({ ..., cacheOpts: { ttl: 60_000, cleanupInterval: 30_000 } })`

 Cache keys are derived from the constructed URL.
 When `cacheRequest` is enabled, cached data is returned until the TTL expires (per-call TTL wins; otherwise the cache client's `ttl` is used).

+Be careful when enabling caching across callers: the cache is local to the client instance and keyed by URL plus headers.
+If two requests hit the same URL, the only reliable way to guarantee they do not overlap in the cache is to vary the headers (e.g., swap in a distinguishing header value) so the derived key changes.

+In general, to avoid any issues, avoid caching sensitive data.

 ## Retries